Convergence Rates for Random Polarizations: Introduction

 \section{Introduction}

-It is well known that for any function $f\in L^p$ $(1\leq p<\infty)$ there exists a sequence of polarizations that, when applied iteratively to $f$, will yield a sequence of functions which converges in $L^p$ to $f^*$ - the symmetric decreasing rearrangement of $f$.
-In fact, one can construct explicit sequences of polarizations that yield convergence to the symmetric decreasing rearrangement for any initial function in $L^p$ \cite{Schaft2}.
-These sequences also yield uniform convergence to the symmetric decreasing rearrangement when applied to any initial continuous function with compact support and also convergence in Hausdorff metric when applied to compact sets.
-Other convergence results have been proven.
-For instance, it is shown in \cite{AMF} and \cite{Schaft1} that random sequences of polarizations can also yield almost sure convergence to the symmetric decreasing rearrangement.
-The first result on rates of convergence of polarizations to the symmetric decreasing rearrangement appears in \cite{AMF}.
-It is shown in that paper that there exists a probability measure $\mathbb{P}_L$ defined on the space of infinite sequences of polarizations with the following rate of convergence property:
+It is well known that there exists sequences of polarizations (a rearrangement defined below) which can be applied iteratively to any initial function $f\in L^p$ $(1\leq p<\infty)$ to generate a sequence of functions (polarizations of $f$) which converge in $L^p$ to $f^*$ -- the symmetric decreasing rearrangement of $f$.
+The convergence is uniform when applied to continuous functions with compact support and, when applied to compact sets, the convergence also holds with respect to the Hausdorff distance (see \cite{AMF} for a detailed overview).
+The first result on rates of convergence of polarizations to the symmetric decreasing rearrangement appears in \cite[p.19]{AMF}: if $f\in L^1(\mathbb{R}^d)$ and bounded with support in $B_L$, then The purpose of this note is to expand on (\ref{oldres}).